THE GAME CHANGING MOISTURIZER

 Drunk Elephant is committed to using only clean ingredients that either directly benefit the skin’s health or support the integrity and effectiveness of our formulations.
 We never take into account an ingredient’s synthetic or natural status, but instead choose based on its safety and bio-compatibility.
 When formulating the products, we focus on pH and toxicity, always making sure that the actives are at efficacious levels.

-An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a lovely airless pump jar that makes it easy to keep it sanitary until the you use every last bit.
+An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a unique airless pump jar that makes it easy to keep the product sanitary until the you use every last bit.

 This is the description from the website:

-I also have the Lippe Balm, and it’s fantastic, as well.I like the brand and the products enough to try other things in the Drunk Elephant line, for instance, I want to find a lighter face cream more suitable for day use under my makeup.
+I also have the Lippe Balm from the Drunk Elephant, and it’s fantastic, as well.I like the brand and the products enough to try other things in the Drunk Elephant line, for instance, I want to find a lighter face cream more suitable for day use under my makeup.